NeilMacMullen/jumpfs/README.md

 # !!!
 EARLY ACCESS !!!

 Current status is *"Works for me - TM"* but I'd be keen to get feedback from others - particularly on the Linux side.
 Raise an issue if you run into problems or drop me a line on Gitter.

+## Current Known Issues

+- You may need to create the folder `C:\Users\<your user name>\AppData\Local\jumpfs` by hand
+- Powershell installation needs a manual step to work around execution policy

 <hr/>

 ## Give a Star! :star: